Gitche Manitou

 Gitche Manitou (Gitchi Manitou, Kitchi Manitou, etc.) means "Great Spirit" in several Algonquian languages.
 Christian missionaries have translated God as Gitche Manitou in scriptures and prayers in the Algonquian languages.

+Gitche (Gizhe, Kitchi, or Kije) is directly defined as "grand" or "great" in Algonquian.
+The term typically refers to moral or spiritual greatness specifically, whereas the algonquian prefix "mang-" refers to the general quality of largeness (as in, "mangatemo" meaning, "wide road").

 Manitou is a common Algonquian term for spirit, mystery, or deity.
-Native American Churches in Mexico, United States and Canada often use this term.
+Native American Churches in Mexico, the United States and Canada often use this term.

-Anishinaabe
+Anishinaabemowin

 In more recent Anishinaabe culture, the Anishinaabe language word Gichi-manidoo means Great Spirit, the Creator of all things and the Giver of Life, and is sometimes translated as the "Great Mystery".
 Historically, Anishinaabe people believed in a variety of spirits, whose images were placed near doorways for protection.

 According to Anishinaabeg tradition, Michilimackinac, later named by European settlers as Mackinac Island, in Michigan, was the home of Gitche Manitou, and some Anishinaabeg tribes would make pilgrimages there for rituals devoted to the spirit.

 In Henry Wadsworth Longfellow's The Song of Hiawatha, Gitche Manitou is spelled Gitche Manito.

 Other Anishinaabe names for God incorporated through the process of syncretism are Gizhe-manidoo ("venerable Manidoo"), Wenizhishid-manidoo ("Fair Manidoo") and Gichi-ojichaag ("Great Spirit").
 While Gichi-manidoo and Gichi-ojichaag both mean "Great Spirit", Gichi-manidoo carried the idea of the greater spiritual connectivity while Gichi-ojichaag carried the idea of individual soul's connection to the Gichi-manidoo.
-Consequently, Christian missionaries often used the term Gichi-ojichaag to refer to the Christian idea of a Holy Spirit.